 The Application uses NASA Satellite imagery, Weather Underground and NOAA Weather Services, National Fire Data, and Geo locator services to relay emergency information to the Nations Firefighters.

 Sam and his team are committed to developing resources to bring responders home safe!

-Jonathan LeBlanc is a technology evangelist, Emmy award winning software engineer, and author of the O’Reilly book “Programming Social Applications”.
+Jonathan LeBlanc is an Emmy award winning software engineer, author of the O’Reilly book “Programming Social Applications”, and the head of Developer Evangelism (North America) at PayPal.
 Specializing in user identity concepts and data mining techniques, as well as open source initiatives around social engagement, Jonathan works on the development of emerging initiatives towards building a more user-centric web.

 Ben Lee works on foursquare’s recommendations engine.
 Prior to foursquare, he spent four years working on Web Search Features at Google.
 Ben has a Ph.D from UCSB where he worked on applied machine learning and a bachelor’s in computer engineering from Caltech.

 Christine Lemke is the Co-founder of AchieveMint, a company leveraging data analytics to encourage healthy behavior change.
 AchieveMint partners with mobile and web health applications to provide an intelligent incentive system for consumers who take healthy actions.